 The share certificate of stock shall be transferable or assignable to a direct family member (parent to adult child) for a one-time transfer of said stock certificate.
 The fee for this service will be determined by the Board of Directors and must accompany the request for transfer of the stock certificate.

 A stock certificate may be redeemed by the Corporation through repurchase in accordance with the regulations as may be promulgated by the Board of directors.
 Each stock certificate shall be redeemed in chronological order and as soon thereafter as payment for a share certificate is received from an incoming new member.
-The Board of Directors shall determine the time, manner and amount for redemption of such stock certificate.
+The Board of Directors shall determine the time, manner, and amount for redemption of such stock certificate.

 Article X - Nominations and Elections